msyea/msyea.github.io/_posts/2017-07-08-running-windows-app-headless-in-container.md

 to people who face similar problems.

-Also I'm just a javascript developer, so if anyone has advice on security or other optimisations (particularly docker image size) please get in touch.
+Also I'm just a javascript developer, so if anyone has advice on security or other optimisations (wine, Xvfb, docker image size) please get in touch.